patriciogonzalezvivo/ofxComposer/README.md

 # ofxComposer

 This idea came up with James George at Detroit´s oF DevCon 2012.
 It consist on a set of connecting boxes that let you load and processes different type of data on the GPU.
-It´s designed to be flexible and visually minimalist for quick editing on life performances.
-But also very handy for graphically debugging, editing GLSL Shaders on the fly, and as a complement of ofxGui.
+It´s designed to be flexible and visualy minimalist for quick editing on life performances.
+Also it's very handy for graphical debugging, editing GLSL Shaders on the fly, and as a `ofxGui` complement .

-## Instalation
+## Installation

 Require: